moonsightz/usbhidproxy/README.md

 - By memory constraint, there are some restrictions
   - Only one language of USB descriptor is supported.
   - USB descriptor report and HID report size is limited.
-  - If a USB HID device has a big descriptor or a report size, it may not work.
+  - If a USB HID device has a big descriptor or report size, it may not work.
   - One USB HID device may have some instances of HID.
-Currently, a maximum number of instance is 8(HID_INSTANCE_MAX).
+Currently, a maximum number of instance is 8(`HID_INSTANCE_MAX`).
 - This does not parse descriptor report and has an assumption that a USB device has a typical(normal) layout.
   - Some devices may not work correctly.
 - WinUSB is not supported.